Mental Health Awareness

 Course Details

-- Refresher: Every 2 to 3 years, or sooner following significant changes in the workforce, following incidents, or where updated guidance warrants review
+- Validity: No formal expiry.
+Refresher is recommended every 2 to 3 years, or sooner following significant changes in the workforce, following incidents, or where updated guidance warrants review.

 Who This Course Is For

-This course is right for any organisation, in any sector, where staff may encounter colleagues or customers experiencing mental health challenges, including:
+This course is right for any organisation, in any sector, where staff may encounter colleagues or customers experiencing mental health challenges.

 - All employees across any sector requiring mental health awareness as part of induction or ongoing development